hpcflow/matflow/docs/source/reference/glossary.rst

 loadcase
 --------

-numerical description of how the simulated material is loaded (stretched, compressed, rolled, ...)
+Numerical description of how the simulated material is loaded (stretched, compressed, rolled, ...).
+A corresponding MatFlow parameter is documented here.

 MatFlow
 -------